jax-ml/jax/docs/notebooks/quickstart.md

 +++ {"id": "a_V8SruVHrD_"}

-We can speed it up with `@jit`, which will jit-compile the first time `selu` is called and will be cached thereafter.
+We can speed it up with `jax.jit`, which will jit-compile the first time `selu` is called and will be cached thereafter.

 ```{code-cell} ipython3
 :id: fh4w_3NpFYTp